Japanese Healthcare System and Health Insurance in Japan

 Acupuncture, Moxibustion, and Health Massages

 In Japan, natural health therapies like acupuncture, moxibustion, and health massages are also covered under medical insurance.
-However, you must take such treatments from a licensed therapy center to avail yourself of the insurance benefit.
+However, you must receive such treatments from a licensed therapy center to take advantage of the insurance benefit.

 You can claim health insurance benefits for health massages, acupuncture, and moxibustion for the following health issues in Japan: